material-motion/material-motion/specifications/pattern.md

 ### Fulfillment of a plan

-In a declarative motion system, exactly **how** a plan is executed is less important than that it is **fulfilled by some other system**.
+In a declarative motion system, exactly **how** a plan is executed is less important than that it is **fulfilled by some other system** other than that which declared the plan.

 For example, a plan of "fade in" could reasonably be fulfilled by a built-in animation system.
 The same plan could also be fulfilled by a custom function executed.